 The advent of 5G is upon us, and it will have a profound impact across the mobility and ICT ecosystems over the next 10 years.
 5G technology will provide faster, lower-latency access, but it will also have a dramatic effect on the number of devices that can connect to a network.
 As its impact grows, we will witness the evolution of mobility services, content, and devices as they leverage this new technology.
 The challenge will be finding ways to monetize this next generation of connectivity access.
 IDC's 5G Monetization and Adoption Strategies examines the ecosystem implications to device manufacturers, software vendors, content providers, and mobile operators as well as the services that can be delivered to consumers and businesses.

-- Mobile device, endpoint, content and services transformation
+- Mobile device, endpoint, content, and services transformation

-- Content services enabled by 5G
+- Content, applications, and services enabled by 5G

 - Device implications

 - 5G impact on the Internet of Things (IoT)

 - Timing the commercial availability of 5G technologies

 - IoT and 5G: The Next Generation of Connected Things